Social Security Honors and Supports Military MembersReading Time: 2 Minutes

 It’s also important to recognize those service members who have been wounded.
 Social Security offers benefits to protect veterans when an injury prevents them from returning to active duty or performing other work.

 Wounded military service members can also receive expedited processing of their Social Security disability claims.
 For example, Social Security will expedite disability claims filed by veterans who have a 100 percent Permanent & Total compensation rating from the U.S. Department of Veterans Affairs (VA).
 Both the VA and Social Security have disability programs.
 You may find that you qualify for disability benefits through one program but not the other, or that you qualify for both.
 Depending on the situation, some family members of military personnel, including dependent children, and, in some cases, spouses, may be eligible to receive Social Security benefits.
-You can get answers to commonly asked questions and find useful information about the application process by visiting our page for wounded warriors.
+You can get answers to commonly asked questions and find useful information about the application process by visiting our Veterans page.

 Service members can also receive Social Security in addition to military retirement benefits.
 The good news is that your military retirement benefit generally does not reduce your Social Security retirement benefit.
 Learn more about Social Security retirement benefits.
 You may also want to visit the Military Service page of our Retirement Planner.